baigel2/baigelbytes/content/quotes.md

 **Quotes by me will have no author cited.
 Otherwise I will either cite the author or put "- Unknown" if I don't know who the author is.**

 &nbsp;

+**“If you love life, don’t waste time, for time is what life is made up of"** - Bruce Lee

+&nbsp;

 > **"The foundation of every state is the education of its youth."** – Diogenes